minus34/postgis-scripts/hex-grid/readme.md

 This PostGIS function returns a grid of mathematically correct hexagonal polygons.

-Useful for hexbinning (the art of mapping clusters of information unbiased by political/historical/statistical boundaries).
+Useful for hexbinning (aka the art of mapping clusters of information unbiased by political/historical/statistical boundaries).

 ## Usage